ClusterCockpit/cc-docker/README.md

 You can also login as regular user using any credential in the LDAP user directory at `./data/ldap/users.ldif`.

+TODO: Update job archive and all other metric data.
 The job archive with 1867 jobs originates from the second half of 2020.
 Roughly 2700 jobs from the first week of 2021 are loaded with data from InfluxDB.
 Some views of ClusterCockpit (e.g. the Users view) show the last week or month.